adrinux/HuMC/README.md

 HuMC is:

-- A set of tasks to help manage, develop and deploy a collection of web sites built with [Hugo]().
+- A script, 'hum' to help manage, develop and deploy a collection of web sites built with [Hugo]().
 - A starter site for [Hugo]() (it may become several possible starter sites).
 - A starter theme for [Hugo]() based on [HTML5 Biolerplate]() called Bunait

-- Pronounced (in my head) as 'humsee'.
+In my head I pronounce HuMC as 'hum'.

 ## Dependencies

-HuMC uses the go-task task runner.
-Installation is detailed below.

 The new-site task relies on sed, this works fine on Linux but some BSD based sed versions dont allow case insensitive search - AFAIK that includes OSX - so install gnu-sed uisng your favourite package manager (brew, macports, fink etc).